Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 So far, at the end of every model run, we've had to go and write our own code to get the data out of the model.
 This has two problems: it isn't very efficient, and it only gives us end results.
 If we wanted to know the letter counts of each agent at each step, we'd have to add that to the loop of executing steps, and figure out some way to store the data.

-Since one of the main goals of Agent-based modeling is generating data for analysis, `mesa` provides a class which can handle data collection and storage for us and make it easier to analyze.
+Since one of the main goals of Agent-Based Modeling is generating data for analysis, `mesa` provides a class which can handle data collection and storage for us and make it easier to analyze.

 The data collector stores three categories of data: model-level variables, agent-level variables, and tables (which are a catch-all for everything else).
 Model- and agent-level variables are added to the data collector along with a function for collecting them.
 Model-level collection functions take a model object as an input, while agent-level collection functions take an agent object as an input.